 | Jayme Truong

-If elected as the VP of Marketing for 2015, I will lead the Marketing team to support the President and other Board
+As the VP of Marketing for 2015, she will lead the Marketing team to support the President and other Board members

-members to server PMI-LA.
-I will promote project management to local government bodies, raise awareness of PMI-LA,
+to serve PMI-LA.
+Jayme will promote project management to local government bodies, raise awareness of PMI-LA,

 and obtain more sponsors.